Thursday, 20 April 2023

 Some of the salient features of this temple are….

 Vinayagar and Sri Valli Devasena Subramaniyar are in ardha mandapam.
-A Shiva Lingam, Chandikeswarar, loose sculptures, Suriyan, Chandran, Dakshinamurthy, Durgai or Ambal, Brahma in damaged condition are in the praharam.
+A Shiva Lingam, Chandikeswarar, loose sculptures, Suriyan, Chandran, Dakshinamurthy, Durgai or Ambal, and Brahma in damaged condition are in the praharam.

 ARCHITECTURE

-Ambal shrine constructed with sand stone now empty
+Ambal shrine constructed with sandstone now empty

 HISTORY AND INSCRIPTIONS

-It is believed that this temple was built during Chozha period.
+It is believed that this temple was built during the Chozha period.
 There are 18 inscriptions recorded from this temple.
-Out of 18, a maximum number of inscriptions belongs to Kulothunga Chozha-I and the rest belongs to, Vikrama Chozha, Virarajendran, Telugu Chozha, Vijayanagara King, and recent years inscriptions etc. The earliest inscription belongs to the Chozha King Virarajendran.
-As per the inscriptions, this place was called as Sivakudal, in Jayangonda Chozha mandalathu URRukattu Kottathu Nirvelur Nattu Sivakudal, Sivan Koodal, etc. Shiva was called as Sivakudal Aludayar, Kozhundandavar, Sivakozhunthudayar, Sivakozhunthandar, Sivakozhunthu Nayanar Thambiranar etc,.
+Out of 18, a maximum number of inscriptions belongs to Kulothunga Chozha-I and the rest belong to, Vikrama Chozha, Virarajendran, Telugu Chozha, Vijayanagara King, and recent years inscriptions etc. The earliest inscription belongs to the Chozha King Virarajendran.
+As per the inscriptions, this place was called Sivakudal, in Jayangonda Chozha mandalathu URRukattu Kottathu Nirvelur Nattu Sivakudal, Sivan Koodal, etc. Shiva was called as Sivakudal Aludayar, Kozhundandavar, Sivakozhunthudayar, Sivakozhunthandar, Sivakozhunthu Nayanar Thambiranar etc,.
 Ambal was called as Thirukamakottamudaya Maragathavalli Nachiyar.

-The Chozha king Virarajendra’s 4th reign year ( 1067 CE ) inscription records the gift of land to the temple of Sivakkolunthudaiyar by the Sabha of Siva koodal after purchasing it from the temple.
+The Chozha king Virarajendra’s 4th reign year ( 1067 CE ) inscription records the gift of land to the temple of Sivakkolunthudaiyar by the Sabha of Siva Koodal after purchasing it from the temple.

 Chozha King Vikrama Chola’s 12th reign year much damaged inscription records the sale of land to the temple for the celebration in the asterism of Uttirattadhi in the month of Ani by the Bhattars of Brahmadeyam

-An inscription without King’s name, Saka 1420, 1498 CE inscription records the gift of hundred kuli of land to Goddess Durga Mahadevi of Devakoshta in the temple of Sivakudal by Nalappillai an accountant of the village.
+An inscription without the King’s name, Saka 1420, 1498 CE inscription records the gift of hundred kuli of land to Goddess Durga Mahadevi of Devakoshta in the temple of Sivakudal by Nalappillai an accountant of the village.

-Kulottunga Chola-I’s 1075 CE another inscription, inscribed below the above inscription records the gift of land for the food offerings / naivedyam to the deity of the temple.
+Kulottunga Chola-I’s 1075 CE another inscription, inscribed below the above inscription records the gift of land for the food offerings / Naivedyam to the deity of the temple.

 Kulothunga Chola-I’s 7th reign year ( 1077 CE ) inscription records the gift of land to recite the sacred hymns of the Devaram ( Thirupathigam ) Trio in the temple of Sivakkolunthandar at Sivakudal of Nirvelur Nadu, a sub-division of URRukkattukkottam.

-Vikramachola’s 10th reign year (1128 CE ) inscription records the gift of 400 kuli of land as tax free to burn two perpetual lamps in the temple of Sivakkolunthandar by the assembly and Vellalas of the village after purchasing it from the temple.
+Vikramachola’s 10th reign year (1128 CE ) inscription records the gift of 400 kuli of land as tax-free to burn two perpetual lamps in the temple of Sivakkolunthandar by the assembly and Vellalas of the village after purchasing it from the temple.

-Mahadeva in the temple of Sivakkolunthandar in Siva kudal by an individual of vilathur after purchasing it from the assembly of Milalai mangalam .
+Mahadeva in the temple of Sivakkolunthandar in Siva Kudal by an individual of Vilathur after purchasing it from the assembly of Milalai Mangalam.

 Kulothunga Chola-I’s 5th reign year ( 1075 CE ) inscription stones are replaced and its continuation is lost.
 It records the gift of land for food offerings to the deity NuRRenmappillaiyar in the temple of Sivakkolunthandar.

-Telugu Chozha King Vijayakandagopalan’s 25th reign year (1275 CE ) inscription records the gift of 2400 kuli of land to the goddess Maragathavalli Nachchiyar of Tirukkamakkottam in the temple of Sivakkolunthudaiya Nayanar at Sivakudal of Nirvelur Nadu, in Uttukkattukkottam a sub-division of Jayankonda- Cholamandalam by Talaikkudaiyan alias Puliyuran who belongs to the Chola Nadu.
+Telugu Chozha King Vijayakandagopalan’s 25th reign year (1275 CE) inscription records the gift of 2400 kuli of land to the goddess Maragathavalli Nachchiyar of Tirukkamakkottam in the temple of Sivakkolunthudaiya Nayanar at Sivakudal of Nirvelur Nadu, in Uttukkattukkottam a sub-division of Jayankonda- Cholamandalam by Talaikkudaiyan alias Puliyuran who belongs to the Chola Nadu.

-The Vijayanagara King Achchuta Devaraya’s ( Saka 1455, 1533 CE ), inscription, records the gift of Opulasanallur, a hamlet of Sivakudal to the food offerings, worships and burning of lamps to the temple by the Vijayanagara King Achchuta devaraya while he stayed on the bank of the river Tungabadra at Virupakshi.
+The Vijayanagara King Achchuta Devaraya’s ( Saka 1455, 1533 CE ), inscription, records the gift of Opulasanallur, a hamlet of Sivakudal to the food offerings, worship, and burning of lamps to the temple by the Vijayanagara King Achchuta devaraya while he stayed on the bank of the river Tungabadra at Virupakshi.

-A 17th century CE Characters inscription records that the floor was paved by Nayinan son of Sivakozhunthan.
+A 17th-century CE Characters inscription records that the floor was paved by Nayinan son of Sivakozhunthan.

 POOJAS AND CELEBRATIONS